 Such would be decided by the courts after considering all the surrounding circumstances and the prevalent social conditions.
 For example in Ryland’s case, storing water in huge quantity was considered to be non-natural use of land whereas if such would be stored for an ordinary domestic purpose that would have been natural use of land.

-The concept of strict liability has certain exceptions that the defendant can plead to escape from the liability.
+The concept of strict liability in torts has certain exceptions that the defendant can plead to escape from the liability.
 Following are the exceptions-

 A. The default of the claimant